The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The TLS Registry consolidates settings and supports multiple named configurations.
 Therefore, you can tailor TLS settings for different application parts.
 This flexibility is particularly useful when different components require distinct security configurations.

-The TLS Registry extension is automatically included in your project when you use compatible extensions, such as Quarkus REST, gRPC, or Reactive Routes.
 As a result, applications that use the TLS Registry can be ready to handle secure communications out of the box.
 TLS Registry also provides features like automatic certificate reloading, Let’s Encrypt (ACME) integration, Kubernetes Cert-Manager support, and compatibility with various keystore formats, such as PKCS12, PEM, and JKS.

 1. Using the TLS registry